Handwashing not working on Apple Watch? 9 Ways to fix it

 9. Unpair and Repair the Apple Watch

-1. Make Sure Handwashing is Enabled
+1. Make Sure Handwashing Timer is Enabled on Apple Watch

 Secondly, only Apple Watch Series 4, Series 5, and the newest Series 6 and SE running watchOS 7 have this option.